 Although social media can make you feel otherwise, life can get a little rough for everyone.
 We all do things we regret, say things we wish we hadn’t or leave a situation or relationship imperfectly in one way or another.
 Reflection is important, but dwelling on these very human tendencies distracts you from building the future you want.
-When we start to fixate on past mistakes, we find these tips to be helpful for us:
+When we start to fixate on past mistakes, we find these 4 ways to accept your past to be helpful for us:

 - Focus on the lesson, not the mistake.
 You can waste all of your time wishing you had acted or spoke differently to someone, but it won’t change the past.
 Instead, focus on what you learned.
 The only way to give that mistake power, is to let the feelings fester, rather than grow from it.